nansencenter/DAPPER/README.md

 ### Install

-Do you simply want to run a script that requires DAPPER?
+- Do you simply want to run a script that requires DAPPER?
+  Then "install as library".
+- Do you want the DAPPER code readily available to look into?
+  Then "install for development".

+#### Install as library

 - If the script come with a `requirements.txt` file, then do
   `pip install -r requirements.txt`.